jackkershaw/vital-signs/README.md

 - Add content
 - Add an excerpt (this is a sentence about the article - can just be first line from the article - which will be displayed on the homepage)
 - Add a category (make sure to just add one here, and make sure “uncategorized” is deselected)
 - Add a featured image - this is the image that will show on the homepage, as well as at the top of the article.
 Landscape images work best here.
+Make sure to add alt text, for accessibility reasons.

 - Separate from the usual "posts" icon, you will find another called "pages".
 Inside this, you will find the about page.